bimdata/documentation/src/viewer/guide/README.md

 # Graphical User Interface

-This guide shown how to quickly customize the existing BIMDataViewer UI.
+This guide shows how to quickly customize the existing BIMDataViewer UI.

 ## Header & Windows